OpenDAoC/OpenDAoC-Core/SRD/09_Performance_Systems/Temporary_Properties_System.md

 ## Overview

+**Game Rule Summary**: The game tracks temporary information about your character for things like spell effects, item cooldowns, and special abilities.
+This system remembers short-term conditions that aren't permanent parts of your character, like whether you're under the effect of a speed boost or if you've recently used a potion.

 The Temporary Properties System provides flexible key-value storage for tracking temporary state across all game objects.
 This foundational system enables complex behaviors without requiring database persistence or permanent object modifications.

 ## Core Architecture